xibosignage/xibo-manual/source/en/xlf.md

 A XLF will always have 1 Layout node (the root element of the document) and one or more region nodes.
 A Layout without any regions should be considered invalid.

 ### Layout
 The Layout node provides the following options:

  - schemaVersion: The schema version for this Layout.
  - width: The Layout Width.
  - height: The Layout Height.
- - background: The path to the background image.
+ - background: The path to the background image (optional).
  - bgcolor: A HEX colour for the background.

 #### Dimensions

+The Player is responsible for rendering the Layout at the appropriate aspect ratio, according to its own dimensions.
+The Player might be full screen, or windowed and can be *any* resolution.
+It must therefore be capable of rendering a Layout at the largest width or height it can support, centrally on screen and to add "black bars" to each side.

-The XLF provides the width/height of the Layout and the width/height/position of each region.
-This should be used alongside the Player Dimensions to reconstruct the Layout at the appropriate aspect ratio.
-Simply put, the Player should scale the Layout according to the Player Dimensions.
+The XLF provides the width/height of the Layout and the width/height/position of each Region.
+These are the dimensions the Layout was **designed** at - for example a Layout might be 1920x1080 in dimension.
+If the Player is 1920x1080 also, then a 1:1 rendering can occur, but if the player is 1280x720 or even 1080x1920, scaling must occur.

 ### Regions
-The region nodes provide the following options:
+The Region nodes provide the following options:

- - id: The regionId.
+ - id: The `regionId`.
- - width: The region width.
+ - width: The Region width.
- - height: The region height.
+ - height: The Region height.
- - top: The region position from the top of the Layout.
+ - top: The Region position from the top of the Layout.
- - left: The region position from the left of the Layout.
+ - left: The Region position from the left of the Layout.
- - zindex: The order this region should be drawn on the screen (0 first, with each new region on top).
+ - zindex: The order this Region should be drawn on the screen (0 first, with each new region on top).

-It may also provide an options node with one or more option nodes describing additional settings for that region.

-#### Options
-A region node provides additional options in its `<options>` node.
-These are optional elements and should be provided with sensible defaults in the Player.
+ - options: A region node provides additional options in its `<options>` node.
+These are optional elements and should be provided with sensible defaults in the Player, possible options are shown below.

 #### Loop
 The Loop option is only applicable when there is only 1 media item in the region.
 It controls whether that one media item should be reloaded after it finished or not.
 The default is 0 (don't loop).